 Weller’s next goal is to find the balance between the need for the sun to release NO and decrease risk of heart disease and the need to avoid the sun for fear of skin cancer.
 His inkling is that the drive to lower heart disease will outweigh the fear of skin cancer.

-These questions will hopefully soon be answered and we will be one step closer to decreasing deaths from heart disease, which is every one in three American adults.
+These questions will hopefully soon have answers and we will be one step closer to decreasing deaths from heart disease, which is every one in three American adults.

 Click here to read the transcript or watch the video below to be enlightened.